New Soviet man: New Soviet Woman

 The "withering away" of the family was no longer a goal of economic and political progress.
 The new party line was that the family, like the state, was to grow stronger with the full realization of socialism.
 Massive propaganda campaigns linked the joys of motherhood with the benefits of Soviet power.
-Soviet ideology began to argue that women's public roles were compatible with her roles as wife and mother.
+Soviet ideology began to argue that woman's public role was compatible with her roles as wife and mother.
 In fact, that the two reinforced one another and were both necessary for real womanhood.

 The New Soviet Woman differed greatly from the conceptions of revolutionaries preceding the 1930s.
 Instead of being freed from domestic concerns, she was bound to them.
 Though she now filled the role of man's peer in the workplace, she was also obligated to devote herself to being his helpmate in the home.
 One of the primary roles of the New Soviet Woman was that of mother.
 This role became of great importance in the wake of population decline beginning in the 1920s.
 War and revolution had decimated the population.
 Legislation legalizing abortions and the increasing use of contraception—though still not that widespread—in the 1920s also contributed to the lower population numbers as women began to work more and give birth less.

 As a means to combat that trend, propaganda placed a new emphasis on the female's role as the perpetuator of the Communist regime in their ability to produce the next class of healthy workers, a policy called pronatalism.
 Propaganda presented pronatalism, a means to encourage women to bear children, in different ways to urban working-class women and to rural peasant women.
 Propaganda designed for an urban audience linked healthy female sexuality with reproduction while medical information to peasant women positioned conception as the purpose of sexual intercourse.

 During the 1920s and into the Stalinist era, Soviet policy forced women to curtail their professional aspirations in order to fulfill their dual role as worker and housewife.
 Competing requirements of family life limited female occupational mobility.
 Women managed the role strain experienced during the Stalinist era by either a restriction of professional aspirations or by limiting family size.
 Despite pitfalls, unprecedented opportunities were available to lower-class women during this time.
 Women now had a voice in debates and the Zhenotdel, the women's section of the Central Committee from 1919 to 1930, made strides during its operation to increase political, social and economic agency of Soviet women.